grocsvs/grocsvs/README.rst

 .. _simple_demux_map: simple_demux_map/README.rst

-The second option is to use the 10x Genomics `longranger align <http://support.10xgenomics.com/genome-exome/software>`_ pipeline, which can optionally perform the barcode-aware alignment.
+The second option is to use the 10x Genomics `longranger align <http://support.10xgenomics.com/genome-exome/software>`_ pipeline, which can optionally perform barcode-aware alignment.
 While not necessary, the full 10x longranger pipeline may be run, which adds phasing information that GROC-SVs can include in its analysis.

 2. Setup a configuration file